 Although there is no cure for lymphedema, certain treatments can help reduce symptoms.
 At NYU Langone, surgical treatments are used when cancer treatments lead to severe secondary lymphedema that does not improve with less invasive therapies.

 Browse our specialists and get the care you need.Find a Doctor & Schedule

 Reconstructive microsurgeons sometimes use microsurgical techniques to treat symptoms of mild to severe lymphedema caused by breast cancer treatments.

-At NYU Langone, reconstructive microsurgeons may use a technique called vascularized lymph node transfer, in which healthy nonessential lymph nodes from the groin or other parts of the body are removed and transplanted to the armpit.
+At NYU Langone, reconstructive microsurgeons may use a technique called vascularized lymph node transfer, in which healthy nonessential lymph nodes from the abdomen or other parts of the body are removed and transplanted to the armpit.
 The surgeon uses a microscope to operate on very small structures, such as blood vessels.

 Learn more about our research and professional education opportunities.